maxuanquang/backend-swe-interview-questions/answers/os.md

 ## What is locking mechanism? mutex? semaphore? spinlock? read lock vs write lock?

-Mutex is a mutual exclusive flag to detect if the desired resource is free and claim it for use.
+- Atomic process: Process that is not interfered by interrupts.
+- Synchronization: Use of atomic operations to ensure cooperation between threads.
+- Mutual Exclusion (mutex): Ensures that only one thread does an activity at a time and excludes other threads from doing at that time.
+- Lock: A mechanism that a process use to prevent other process from doing something:
+    - Lock before entering a critical section (or accessing shared data).
+    - Unlock when leaving a critical section.
+    - Wait if locked.

-Semaphore is a generalized mutex, to control the number of available resources.
+- Semaphore is a generalized lock, to control the number of available resources.
+    - Binary Semaphore is same as lock.
+    - Counting Semaphore is used when multiple units of a resource are available.
+The initial value of counting semaphore is usually the number of resources.
+A process can acquire access as long as semphore > 0 (at least one unit of the resource is available).

-Spinlock is a mechanism in which a process keeps asking for the availability of the resource via polling.
+- Spinlock is a mechanism in which a process keeps asking (busy-wait) for the availability of the resource via polling (instead of sleeping while waiting for the availability of resource).

 ## What is deadlock and how to avoid deadlock?